Euro 2020 is at the knockout stage and Sweden will be looking to relive the memories of almost 30 years ago.

 Midfield: Dejan Kulusevski

 It’s been a while since Sweden had a midfield talent as vibrant and exciting as Dejan Kulusevski.
-The 20-year-old was so impressive for Parma that he earned a summer move to Juventus, where he has been one of the brightest and most thrilling forces in a mixed season for the Bianconeri.
-A sublime dribbler, Kulusevski has the ability to blow by almost any opponent with a combination of pace, skill and great balance – and he will likely relish the chance to perform on an international stage.
+The 21-year-old was so impressive for Parma that he earned a summer move to Juventus, where he has been one of the brightest and most thrilling forces in a mixed season for the Bianconeri.
+A sublime dribbler, Kulusevski has the ability to blow by almost any opponent with a combination of pace, skill and great balance – and he has proven himself in his fleeting moments on the pitch so far.

 The manager: Janne Andersson